 At Redwood Regional Park the cluster ladybird beetles have started to gather, and the colorful maple leaves have fallen to the ground.
 The bay fruits have dropped, and trees have begun to prepare for frost and to store as much rainwater as possible.
 These changes in plant and animal cycles are natural and can be observed all over the world.
 The study of these life events is known as phenology, and over time, through regular monitoring, we can understand how things like climate can alter seasonal patterns for plants and animals.

-Check out the data collected by the League and citizen scientists in 2016:
+Check out the data collected by the League and community scientists in 2016:

 We are always looking for volunteers, so please let us know if you want to help us document how the redwoods are responding to our climate’s changes.
 Contact our Education and Interpretation Manager at [email protected] for more information or to lend a hand.